rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

 		so atleast we need to tell the server that what we want to bring to the client machine that's why `path` need to define
 	- assume that the server is bringing the `index.html` file from it's `root` directory
 - headers
-	- used to give more information about your request
+	- used to give more information about ur request
 	- information such as type of encoding, method, cookies & etc
 - `body` of the request
-	- in `POST` request , `body` is important coz a `post` request is not considered valid without `body`
+	- in `POST` request , `body` is important cuz a `post` request is not considered valid without `body`
 	- in `GET` request , `body` can be defined but generally the `server` skip/ignore it , <br>
 		so generally `body` will not come in `GET` request but even if it comes in `GET` request then the `server` will skip it
 - Eg - a GET request retrieving a simple js file <br><img src="../../notes-pics/01-Module/03_lecture/03_lecture-0-M1.jpg" alt="Pic 1" width="600"/>